dmbrownlee/demo/rhcsa/labfiles/chapter2/lab2-1.md

 # CONFIRMATION
 There is a lot of information above and you do not have to memorize the various transmutations or in what order they occur.
 You will have completed this lab successfully when:
-  - You have a better idea of when you need to use each kind of quote to control how the shell interprest your command.
+  - You have a better idea of when you need to use each kind of quote to control how the shell interprets your command.
   - You know which characters need to be escaped in order to disable special interpretation by the shell.
   - You understand how file globbing can help you specify a list of filenames on the command line by using a pattern.
   - You can do math calculations on the command line.